 {% endarchiveList %}

-In the above example,{% if item.Flag != "c" %}This line of code plays a crucial role.
-It checks if the currentitemofFlagis not equal"c".
-If the condition is true, then<li>The tag and its content will be rendered; if the condition is false (i.e.,Flagequals"c"), then the entire<li>and its content will be skipped and will not appear on the final page.
+In the above example,{% if item.Flag != "c" %}This line of code plays a key role.
+It checks the currentitemofFlagwhether it is not equal to"c".
+If the condition is true, then<li>The content inside the tag will be rendered; if the condition is false (i.e.Flagequals"c"), then the entire<li>and its content will be skipped and will not appear on the final page.

 These operators allow you to build very complex conditions.